 - Strawberry cupcakes

 I made Adeline’s cake and covered it in buttercream flowers.
 The Happy Birthday cake toppers were a gift from my friend Lisa Leonard.
-They are new to her shop and I love, love, love them!
+I love, love, love them!
 I think we will use them for many birthdays to come.

 Adeline was so fascinated by the candle flame.
 We had to hold her hands down and blow it out quickly. 🙂